The Ellis School

-The Ellis School is an independent, all-girls, college-preparatory school located in the Shadyside neighborhood in the East End of Pittsburgh, Pennsylvania, United States.
+The Ellis School is an independent, all-girls, college-preparatory school located in the Shadyside section in the east end of Pittsburgh, Pennsylvania.
 The school serves girls aged 3 to grade 12.

 History

-Ellis' past
+20th century

 When Pittsburgh's Pennsylvania College for Women closed its college preparatory school called Dilworth Hall, Sara Ellis decided to start a proprietary school of her own by taking over a small institution called Miss Shaw's School.
 With three teachers and 41 students in kindergarten through twelfth grade, Miss Ellis' School opened in rented quarters at 4860 Ellsworth Avenue.
 Ellis and Marie Craighead continued as headmistress and assistant headmistress for 25 years.
 The school purchased the original property in 1933.

 By 1939, enrollment had grown to more than 200 students, taught by a faculty of 27.
 Ellis applied for and was granted charter accreditation from the Middle States Association of Schools and Colleges in 1928 and incorporated the school under a non-profit charter and sold it to a self-perpetuating board of trustees in November 1929 as the Ellis School.
 That same year, Ellis merged with Miss Shearer's School and, in 1933, absorbed Miss Simonson's School, two small, Pittsburgh independent girls' schools.

 When Ellis retired in 1941, she was succeeded by Harriet Sheldon from 1941 to 1944 and then by Marjorie L. Tilley from 1944 to 1955.
 In 1947, the school purchased the Ogden Edwards house at the corner of Fifth and South Negley Avenues, the Lazar house at 922 South Negley Avenue, and a vacant Lockhart property on Ivy Street.
 Enrollment increased to over 300.
 By 1955, the year of Tilley's retirement, there were temporary classrooms across the street at Third Presbyterian Church, Hunt Armory, and the East Liberty YWCA.

 Marion Hope Hamilton became headmistress in 1955 and began searching for a new property.
 The school purchased the 5.1-acre site at 6425 Fifth Avenue, part of the estate of Charles and Thomas Arbuthnot, where it remains today.
 The groundbreaking ceremony took place in May 1958.
 There were two houses on the property, and the school razed one to make room for a new facility.
 The other house became the lower school for the next 30 years, and 116 lower school students moved into their quarters in late 1958.

 The dedication of the buildings for the middle and upper schools took place in November 1959.
 Enrollment was 383, with a faculty of 39.
 In 1961, the school established a Cum Laude Society chapter.